Teach2Breach/stargate/blog.md

 ### 4. Memory Scanning with Moonwalk

-The **Moonwalk** library provides the foundation for scanning loaded DLLs in memory:
+The **Moonwalk** library provides the foundation for scanning loaded DLLs in memory.
+See the [moonwalk](https://github.com/Teach2Breach/moonwalk) repo for how it uses stack walking instead of PEB walking to locate dll addresses:

 ```rust
 // Find the loaded DLL in memory